netmod-wg/schedule-yang/draft-ma-opsawg-schedule-yang.md

 ## The "generic-schedule-params" Grouping {#sec-gen}

-This grouping specifies a set of configuration parameters that are used by a system for validating requested schedules.
+The "generic-schedule-params" grouping specifies a set of configuration parameters that are used by a system for validating requested schedules.
 These parameters apply to all schedules on a system and are meant to provide guards against stale configuration, too short schedule requests that would